machphy/machphy/README.md

 I spend a significant amount of time asking: *“what happens if this assumption is wrong?”* — and then proving that it often is.

-- **Research Areas:** Web Security, Vulnerability Research, Penetration Testing
+- **Working Areas:** Web Security, Vulnerability Research, Penetration Testing
 - **Special Interests:** Reconnaissance, Attack Surface Enumeration, Exploit Development
 - **Notable Contribution:** Discovered and reported **CVE-2025-67485**